VersusCenter

 Debit Card

-A payment card linked directly to your checking account that withdraws funds immediately upon purchase.
-Debit cards offer simplicity and spending control since you can only spend what you have.
+A payment card linked directly to your bank account that deducts funds immediately upon purchase.
+Best for budgeting-conscious users who want to spend only what they have.

 Fraud Liability